-The Learning Center (TLC) offers Academic Success Coaching to graduate students in Arts, Sciences & Engineering (AS&E), the School of Medicine and Dentistry, the Simon Business School, and the Warner School of Education.
+The Learning Center offers academic success coaching to graduate students in Arts, Sciences & Engineering (AS&E), the School of Medicine and Dentistry, the Simon Business School, and the Warner School of Education.
+Support areas include:

 - Exam preparation (including comprehensive and standardized exams)